ACCESS-NRI/training-day-2024-find-analyse-data/esmvaltool/ESMValTool_training_VDI.md

 ![Screenshot of the VDI browser window showing results of the ESMValTool comparison](../assets/ESMValTool/esmvaltool_results_2.png)

 ![Screenshot of the VDI browser window showing results of the ESMValTool comparison](../assets/ESMValTool/esmvaltool_results_3.png)

+## Step 14: Close servers and VDI session

+- Close the browser window
+- Close the `http` server by prompting `ctrl+C` in the terminal, then prompt `exit` to close the terminal
+- In the menu bar (top left), click on `System` and then `Log Out` and close the browser tab or delete the session in *My Interactive Sessions* of the ARE